digime/digime-sdk-nodejs/guides/push-data-overview.md

 });
 ```

-If you want to use push to provide (currently only Medmij) flow here is an example of puhs to provider call:
+If you want to use the push-to-provider flow (currently only supported for Medmij), here is an example:

 ```typescript
 // ... initialize the SDK